 5. Help with Big Emotions.

-if they seem more concerned about that party they're missing.
-They may not be able to articulate it, but every child picks up on the tension their
+they seem more concerned about that party they're missing.
+They may not be able to articulate it, but every child picks up on the tension their parent

-parent is feeling, and it makes them anxious.
-A few positive family habits can help kids work through their worries, reduce everyone's anxiety
+is feeling, and it makes them anxious.
+A few positive family habits can help kids work through their worries, reduce everyone's anxiety and make it

 - Roughhousing reduces the stress hormones circulating in the body and should be on your daily schedule.
 Since roughhousing and laughter also increase